sourcefuse/arc-saas/services/orchestrator-service/README.md

 ## Overview

-The `@sourceloop/ctrl-plane-orchestrator-service` is designed to provide the standard interfaces and endpoint to handle the events sent from / to a SaaS Control Plane.
+The `@sourceloop/ctrl-plane-orchestrator-service` is designed to provide the standard interfaces and endpoint to handle the events sent to/from a SaaS Control Plane.
 This acts as a orchestrator for the event targets/processors.

 Consider the following example architecture that uses Amazon EventBridge at the center to pass on the events, and this Orchestrator service is used as its initial target, so that the events can then be sent to the expected candidates to process the event.